Food Service Director Salary

 - Oversee departmental staff operations, business planning and budget development.

 Common Career Paths for Food Service Director

 Leading companies who hire large numbers of Food Service Directors include Compass Group, Aramark, Compass Group Usa Inc, Aramark Food Services, and Brookdale Senior Living Inc. Heading up the field in terms of compensation, Aramark Higher Education offers the most; Food Service Directors earn $71K on average there.
 Those in search of high salaries should also consider Aramark Food Services, Sodexo, Inc., and Compass Group, top-paying firms where Food Service Directors rake in a $66K, $64K, or $64K, respectively.

 Workers at Brookdale, HCR ManorCare, and Healthcare Services Group, Inc. also face smaller salaries than the rest of the field — average earnings for these employers come to $42K, $46K, and $48K respectively.

 Popular Skills for Food Service Director

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, facility with Human Resources, Customer Relationship Management (CRM), and Budget Management are correlated to pay that is significantly above average, leading to increases of 21 percent, 15 percent, and 3 percent, respectively.
+Survey results imply that Food Service Directors deploy a substantial tool kit of skills at work.
+Most notably, skills in Customer Relationship Management, Operations Management, Budget Management, and Budgeting are correlated to pay that is above average.
 Those listing Scheduling as a skill should be prepared for drastically lower pay.
-Nutrition and Customer Service also typically command lower compensation.
-Those familiar with Budget Management also tend to know Order Inventory.
+Nutrition and People Management also typically command lower compensation.
+Most people familiar with Budget Management also know Order Inventory.